HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-Among the geographies with the highest number of websites, CMS adoption percentage is the highest in Italy and Spain where 40%–41% of mobile sites visited by users are built with a CMS.
+Among the countries with the highest number of websites, CMS adoption is highest in Italy and Spain where 40%–41% of mobile sites visited by users are built with a CMS.
 Brazil and Japan have the lowest adoption with only 31% and 32% respectively.

-Of particular interest is the decrease across the board from the [2021 dataset](../2021/cms#cms-adoption-by-geography) when looking by country.
-Comparing year over year for mobile results, all countries except India appear to show a drop, ranging from a 4% decrease for the UK and Germany to an 8% decrease for the US and Italy.
-Given the consistency of the decreases across geographies, it feels more plausible to be a variance in attribution than a wholesale drop in CMS adoption.
+Of particular interest is the decrease across the board compared to our [2021 dataset](../2021/cms#cms-adoption-by-geography) when individual countries are considered.
+Comparing year-over-year for mobile results, all countries except India appear to show a drop, ranging from a 4% decrease for the UK and Germany to an 8% decrease for the US and Italy.
+Given the consistency of the decreases across geographies, it seems more plausible to be a variance in attribution than a wholesale drop in CMS adoption.
 We recommend evaluating this further in next year's analysis.

 ### CMS adoption by rank